What is the Dearborn Community Fund?

 Donate

-Donations to the Dearborn Community Fund are used to fund arts, cultural and recreational projects that enhance the quality of life in Dearborn.
+Donations to the Dearborn Community Fund are used to fund projects that enhance the quality of life in Dearborn.

 The DCF is a 501c3 non-profit organization.
 Donations to the Fund are tax deductible to the full extent permitted by law.